wwarthen/RomWBW/ReadMe.txt

   FLASH         Will Sowerbutts’ in-situ ROM programming utility.

-  CLRDIR        Format the directory areas of a CP/M disk.
+  CLRDIR        Initialize the directory area of a CP/M disk (Max Scane).
   --------------------------------------------------------------------------

 Some custom applications do not fit on the ROM disk.
 They are found on